mth/yeti/doc/reference.rst

 identifier (Id).
 Such binding can be considered to be a type alias.

-A copy is made of the bound type on every reference to preserve polymorphism, if it contains any free type variables.
+A copy is made of the bound type on every reference to preserve polymorphism, if it contains any type variables.
 The ``shared`` modifier disables this behaviour, so the bound type itself will get unified with every reference of the shared binding (this can be used to infer typedefs from code).
 The ``shared`` typedefs are available only locally in the declaring module.